Reasons to invest

 Investing for Parking of Funds

-Investing for parking of funds is done for short term where one needs liquidity to address any contingency.
+Investing for parking of funds is done for the short term where one needs liquidity to address any contingency.
 Traditionally for such instances, families have relied on Savings Account or keeping money in cash in person.
 Here, the importance is given to safety and liquidity rather than returns.
 In the event of an emergency, one should be able to access cash without any loss of time or value.

 Investing for Regular Income

 Investing for regular income should be done when one has exhausted all sources of reasonable income.
 Or when one needs to supplement his/ her current income to meet survival needs.
-One example of investing for regular income is investing the accumulated corpus post retirement for generating regular income.
+One example of investing for regular income is investing the accumulated corpus post-retirement for generating regular income.

 There are two phases of human life.
 The first phase is the accumulation phase.
 This is the phase in which one starts working after completing his / her education and earns an income.
-This is also the phase when one starts saving for future.
+This is also the phase when one starts saving for the future.